SamRapley97/SamRapley97/README.md

 ## About Me

-- 🔭 Tech enthusiast looking for their first role in the industry!
+- 🔭 Tech enthusiast looking to progress into cyber-security

 - 🎥 I also do youtube videos in Russian 🇷🇺 (https://www.youtube.com/channel/UC_LDCgUrNiR8HUn09Gtebsg)